shivashankartummala/java/HackerRankCodingChallenges/SecretCoupons/readme.txt

-A online fruit store decides to give the below offer to its customers. every there ia a secret combination of fruits , if any customer happens buy in the same combination then he is chosen to be the winner.
+A online fruit store decides to give the below offer to its customers. everyday there ia a secret combination of fruits , if any customer happens buy in the same combination then he is chosen to be the winner.
 To manage the secret codes the codes are oganised into a list of list of fruit names in which the order of the items in a group and the order of the groups itself should match the items in the shopping cart to pick a customer as winner.
 Write a method to that takes List<List <String>> codeList, List<String> ShoopingCart as input retuns 0 or 1